anthonyraymond/joal/README.md

 ```
 Multiple architectures are available at https://hub.docker.com/r/anthonyraymond/joal.
 If you want to run on arm (raspberry) replace `anthonyraymond/joal` with `anthonyraymond/joal:X.X.X-arm` where X.X.X are the desired version of joal.

+## 3. Start seeding
+Just add some `.torrent` files to the `joal-conf/torrents` folder.
+There is no need to restart JOAL to add more torrents, add it to the folder and JOAL will be aware of after few seconds.

+If WebUi is enabled you can also drag and drop torrents in the joal ui.

 ## Configuration file